What Is Regulatory Compliance?

 Much like GDPR, the New York and California laws have real teeth and are part of a fundamental shift towards protecting personal privacy and information online.

 How Can I Learn More?

-As 2020 approaches, protecting privacy is going to be more critical than ever and will be a critical element for regulatory compliance.
+Protecting privacy is more critical than ever and is a critical element for regulatory compliance.

 Privacy laws give organizations parameters to work within and help ensure accountability.
 However, in the face of resource constraints and rapidly evolving threats, IT is often caught in the crossfire in choosing where efforts should be focused.

 If you need a path to get you compliant, keep track of sensitive data in your company, and stay abreast of ever-advancing technology, we’re here to help with solutions to prove compliance and manage data according to GDPR regulations.

 Regulatory compliance is an essential part of your company’s larger cybersecurity ecosystem.
 Learn more about cybersecurity in our Cybersecurity 101 post.

 This article is for informational purposes only.
 The information in this article is not legal advice, is not to be acted on as such, is not intended to substitute for professional legal advice, may not be current, and is subject to change without notice.
 You should contact a licensed lawyer in your area to assist you in legal and regulatory matters.
 Absolute expressly disclaims all liability with respect to actions taken or not taken by a reader based on any or all of the information and commentary in this article.

 ©2020 Absolute Software Corporation.
 All rights reserved.
 ABSOLUTE and the ABSOLUTE logo are trademarks of Absolute Software Corporation.
 Other names or logos mentioned herein may be the trademarks of their respective owners.